PedroASQPereira/Challenge-Migros-1-Propulsion-Academy/README.md

 **Description:** This project was choosen by us to become familiar with geodata and its multiple interfaces with python.
 Additionally we used the following methods throughout the project:

-    \n- *Data Gathering:*  Google Places API, Selenium, proprietary data from UrbanDataLab.
+- *Data Gathering:*  Google Places API, Selenium, proprietary data from UrbanDataLab.
 - *Data Preparation and Understanding:* Pandas and Matplotlib
 - *Data Visualization:* Pydeck for scatter and heatmap rendering on map

 **Methodology:** The project is based on the assumption that existing supermarkets are profitable and that the location of the supermarket plays a significantly role in the profitability.
 Therefore, further considerations shuold as customer segments and preferences will not be considered.
 The key phases of the project's methodology are the following:

 - *Step 1:* Select from available data the parameters correlated to existing Migros' locations
 - *Step 2:* Based on the parameters defined above, identify most attractive locations and exclude outliers
 - *Step 3:* Cross-check for number and type of existing supermarkets in these locations
 - *Step 4:* Compile relational models to make an evaluation

 Project Organization
 ------------